 With the PCI Divider plate out of the way, you can now easily remove the rear CPU exhaust fans.
-Do this by pressing down on the two tabs at the top of the unit and pulling it towards the CPU assembly.
-You can then lift them out and twist them over on its side too, laying them on top of the case or down in the PCI expansion slot area.
+Do this by pressing down on the two tabs at the top of the rear fan unit and pulling it towards the CPU assembly.
+You can then lift it out and twist it over on its side too, laying it on top of the case or down in the PCI expansion slot area.
 Again, there is no need to disconnect the power unless you are so inclined.